RikhilVachhani/PSP_GP-SRM_dissertation/README.md

   Below is a brief overview of this repository:
   - _Scoring Rules.ipynb_ - Code for the Energy, Variogram and the weighted Energy-Variogram Scores
+  -
+  - _Spatial_LMM_and_GLMM.ipynb_ - Code for the implementation of Energy Score minimisation to the LMM and GLMM model frameworks
+  -
+  - _GLMM with GP.ipynb_ - Code that implements Scoring Rule minimisation on the full GLMM with Gaussian Process random effects model